Migrating a Celo L1 Node

 We recommend using the celo-l2-node-docker-compose codebase as an additional reference for running the migration from source.

 The full migration process will take at least 5 minutes to complete for mainnet, assuming most data has been pre-migrated.
-If no pre-migration was performed it could take several hours.
+If no pre-migration was performed, it could take several hours.

 Congrats!
 Your datadir is now ready to use with a Celo L2 node.
 See Running a Celo Node for instructions on how to start your Celo L2 node.